fleeksoft/ksoup/README.md

 Report any issues on [our GitHub page](https://github.com/fleeksoft/ksoup/issues), ensuring to check for duplicates beforehand.

 ## Status
-Ksoup is in a stable release phase, continually evolving from its jsoup origins.
+Ksoup is in a alpha release phase, continually evolving from its jsoup origins.

 ## Licence